hovancik/stretchly/README.md

 If you'd like to disable the shortcut, set value to empty string `""`.
 That's the default value as well.

+#### Skip to the next Break Shortcut

+In the preferences file, set `skipToNextScheduledBreakShortcut`, `skipToNextMiniBreakShortcut`, `skipToNextLongBreakShortcut` to your preferred value.
+We do not validate this input, so please check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) for available values for key and modifier.
+When a given accelerator is already taken by other applications, this call will silently fail.
+This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

+If you'd like to disable the shortcut, set value to empty string `""`.
+That's the default value as well.

+#### Reset Breaks Shortcut

+In the preferences file, set `resetBreaksShortcut` to your preferred value.
+We do not validate this input, so please check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) for available values for key and modifier.
+When a given accelerator is already taken by other applications, this call will silently fail.
+This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

+If you'd like to disable the shortcut, set value to empty string `""`.
+That's the default value as well.

 #### Appearance [![Contributor Preferences](https://img.shields.io/badge/Contributor_Preferences-✔-success)](#contributor-preferences)
 In the preferences file, change `themeSource: 'system'` to either `'light'` or `'dark'` to always use the specified theme.